GasInfinity/zitrus/README.md

 ```

 ## Examples / Demos
-Currently there are 5 examples in the `demo/` directory.
+Currently there are multiple examples in the `demo/` directory.
 To build them, you must have `zig 0.15.1` in your path and run `zig build`.
+- [mango](demo/mango/) contains samples of how to use the mango graphics api.

 - [panic](demo/panic/) is a simple example that panics when opened to test panics and traces.
 - [info](demo/info) is a simple app that currently shows the console region and model (will be updated to show more info over time).
 - [bitmap](demo/bitmap/) is a port of the bitmap example in libctru's 3ds-examples.
 - [flappy](demo/flappy) is a simple fully functional flappy bird clone written entirely with software blitting.
-- [gpu](demo/gpu/) is a playground for [mango](src/mango.zig), a vulkan-like graphics API for the PICA200.
-All new features are tested there before getting pushed to the repo.
+- [gpu](demo/gpu/) is a playground for [mango](src/mango.zig), bleeding edge features are tested there.
+Not really an example per-se.

 # Legend
 ⚠️ Feature regressed temporarily due to dependency or upstream (usually when zig updates this can happen)